-Disclaimer 2: This review contains mild spoilers for Robotics;Notes.
-They are simply included because in the end it partially turned out to develop into a rather detailed “commentary”, which was rather impossible to write without catching on to at least some events beyond the first few episodes.
-And I personally don’t think they will limit your enjoyment in any significant way.
+Disclaimer 2: This review picks up on a few events which might be considered spoilers by some people.
+However, rest assured those won’t take away any key-points of the story and I personally don’t think they will limit your enjoyment of Robotics;Notes in any way.
+Those parts are simply included because I want to give a genuine and faithful insight into the plot’s premise.
+Without catching on to at least some events beyond the very beginning, this would not have been possible.
 While it’s written from the viewpoint of someone who already read Steins;Gate, and ideally also one of the two Chaos; titles (Chaos;Head or Chaos;Child), I tried to keep the review open for anyone.
 So please feel welcome to read it in any case 😉

 „Hold up!
 Sure, I know Steins;Gate.
 But… Chaos;Head?
 Chaos;Child?
 What are you talking about?“What is "Science Adventure"?